mjeisenh/two-strike-hitting/README.md

 ## Key Takeaways

-1. **The "Contact Tax" is Real**: While shortening up might minimize the risk of a strikeout, it imposes a severe mechanical penalty on the bat speed and swing path required to hit the ball hard.
+1. **The "Contact Tax" is Real**: While shortening up might minimize the risk of a strikeout, it imposes a severe mechanical penalty on bat speed and swing path required to hit the ball hard.
 The resulting balls in play are fundamentally degraded.

 2. **Modern Pitching Demands Aggression**: In an era of elite high-velocity pitching and optimized defensive positioning, "protecting the plate" should not mean "abandoning the swing".